Hunter32R/IronOS/Documentation/DebuggingPD.md

 It also helps to remember that driving a soldering iron is not like a normal load that these power supplies are designed for.
 Normally a laptop or phone will gently ramp the power draw up and down.
 Where as the soldering iron will rapidly go from 0 to full power, and then back to 0 again.
 This can cause issues with some power supplies tripping out.

+In general a normal, boring 60-100W PD supply is reccomended.
+Watch out for adaptors with multiple ports that are used by marketing to advertise a higher number.
+Its somewhat common to see 65W adaptors being pushed that have two ports, one of which is 45W and one that is 20W.
+These cannot support 65W output on one typically.

+Smarter chargers that try to implement every known protocol and this can come with quirks.
+Often slight shortcuts are taken in the PD implementation that can cause hard to debug issues.

 ## If the unit doesnt power up at all

 This can be the most frustrating one to diagnose.